balsimpson/nuxt3-ui-starter/README.md

-# Nuxt 3 UI Starter
+# Nuxt 3 UI Pro Starter

 This project is a minimal starter template for building applications with [Nuxt 3](https://nuxt.com/) and styling them using [`@nuxt/ui`](https://ui.nuxt.com/), which is built on top of [Tailwind CSS](https://tailwindcss.com/).